 Consider we are looking for a strategy to execute the graph with the MBQC method, which consists of measuring the qubits and modifying one qubit $f(u)$ after each measurement.
 The partial order of the causal flow describes a possible order to execute the measurement. $f(u)$ qubits must be measured after $u$, which gives the second rule.
-Also, applying the correction would not only affect $u$, but all the neighbors of $f(u)$.
+Also, applying the correction would affect not only $u$, but all the neighbours of $f(u)$.
 Therefore these neighbors must be measured after $u$.

 However, admitting a causal flow is unnecessary for a graph to be executed with MBQC~\cite{Danos2005DeterminismModel,Duncan2010RewritingFlow,Duncan2012AComputing,Browne2007GeneralizedComputation}.
-Recall that modifying one qubit can correct the unexpected measurement outcome from a graph with the causal flow There are at least two improvements for the flow mechanism:
+Recall that modifying one qubit can correct the unexpected measurement outcome from a graph with the causal flow.
+There are at least two improvements to the flow mechanism that can be applied.

-First, we could utilize more flexibility and modify more than one qubit after each measurement to implement the correction.
-The idea of a graph stabilizer can explain such a multi-qubit correction mechanism.
-A stabilizer of the graph is an operation applied to the graph but keeps the graph identical.
-When a qubit gives an unexpected result, it is effectively applied a Pauli gate before measuring.
+First, instead of correcting the state by modifying one qubit, the idea of graph stabilizers can be used to obtain a set of qubits and corresponding operations to correct the state.
+A stabilizer of a graph is a set of operations that can be applied to the state while keeping it identical.
 To correct the state, we could consider the unexpected gate as part of a stabilizer, which would keep the state unchanged if we complete it.
 Such stabilizers can be found intuitively with ZX-calculus by pushing the unexpected $\pi$ phase around the phase-free graph~\cite{Backens2013TheMechanics,Backens2016CompletenessZX-calculus}.
 We then could relax $f(u)$ to be multiple qubits called the \textit{correction set}.

-Second, for the qubits measured in Pauli basis, some correction does not need to be applied to the qubit physically~\cite{DuncanRewritingFlow,Browne2007GeneralizedComputation}.
-For example, pushing a $\pi$ spider through another $\pi$ phase spider with a different color does not need to apply physical corrections because $-\pi$ and $\pi$ phase are equivalent.
+Second, for the qubits measured on the Pauli basis, some correction does not need to be applied to the qubit physically~\cite{DuncanRewritingFlow,Browne2007GeneralizedComputation}.
+For example, pushing a $\pi$ spider through another $\pi$ phase spider with a different colour does not need to apply physical corrections because $-\pi$ and $\pi$ phase are equivalent.

 The above two modifications lead to the definition of \textit{Pauli flow}.